Michael Augustine (bishop): Death and funeral

 In September 2017, he was admitted in "Be Well Hospital", Pondicherry but was later discharged and was taking rest in the Archbishop’s House.
-On 4 November 2017, the morning after he complained of uneasiness to his helper, he was rushed to the hospital where he died at 9:50 a.m. when Archbishop Anandarayar completed the prayer by making the sign of the cross in the presence of Fr.A.J.C.
+On 4 November 2017, the morning after he complained of uneasiness to his helper, he was rushed to the hospital where he died at 9:50 a.m. when Anandarayar completed the prayer by making the sign of the cross in the presence of Fr.A.J.C.
 Lawrence.

 His remains were immediately embalmed in PIMS, Pondicherry and was taken first to his retirement home where Eucharist was celebrated following which his remains were brought to the Archbishop's House in Pondicherry and kept there until 6 p.m.
 His remains were then transferred to Escande Hall in Petit Seminaire Higher Secondary School, Pondicherry at 6:30 p.m. for public veneration.
 Massive crowds poured in to pay tribute and last respects.
 Archbishop George Antonysamy of Madras, Bishop Peter Abir of Sulthanpet, Bishop Antony Devotta of Trichy, Bishop Emeritus Peter Remigius of Kottar visited, prayed and paid their last respects.
 His remains remained there until 9:50 a.m. on 6 November 2017.

 Several Archbishops, Bishops, Priests, religious laity and people of other faith attended his funeral on 6 November 2017.
 The funeral procession began from Petit Seminaire School and ended in the Cathedral of Pondicherry.
-The Requiem Mass was presided by Archbishop Anandarayar of Pondicherry.
-Several Bishops concelebrated, namely Archbishop Emeritus Chinnappa of Madras, Archbishop Antony Pappusamy of Madurai, Bishop Yuvon Ambrose of Tuticorin, Bishop Singaroyan of Salem, Bishop Soundarajan of Vellore, Bishop Thomas Aquinas of Coimbatore, Bishop Amalraj of Ooty, Bishop Lawrence Pius of Dharmapuri, Bishop Neethinathan of Chengalpet, Bishop Devadass Ambrose of Thanjavur, Bishop Antonysamy of Kumbakonam, Bishop Paulsamy of Dindigul, Bishop Jude Paulraj of Palayamkottai and Bishop Susaimaanikam of Sivagangai.

-During the funeral mass, Bishop Sebastianappan Singaroyan (student of Archbishop Michael Augustine at St.Peter's Pontifical Seminary, Bangalore) preached a sermon on the sanctity, sincerity and love of Archbishop Michael Augustine and on his life of FIAT.
+During the funeral mass, Bishop Sebastianappan Singaroyan (student of Augustine at St.Peter's Pontifical Seminary, Bangalore) preached a sermon on the sanctity, sincerity and love of Augustine and on his life of FIAT.